Aimecol/FSMC/README.md

-# Fair Surveying & Mapping Company (FSMC) - Admin System
+# Fair Surveying & Mapping Company (FSMC) Website

-A comprehensive admin system for managing the Fair Surveying & Mapping Company website, built with PHP, MySQL, and modern web technologies.
+A comprehensive website and admin system for Fair Surveying & Mapping Company, featuring a professional frontend and a complete content management system.

 ## Features